insight-platform/Savant/docs/adapters.md

 The Always-on RTSP sink adapter casts the video stream from a specific source to an RTSP server.

+The Always-On RTSP Adapter is designed for low-latency streaming of a single RTSP stream.
+The adapter accepts only one input stream, so if you plan to stream multiple streams from the framework, you should use a `PUB` socket type on the framework side and a `SUB` socket type on the adapter side.
+However, if the framework serves a single stream, you can use either `REQ/REP` or `DEALER/ROUTER` pairs.

+This adapter is implemented using the DeepStream SDK and performs hardware re-encoding of streams to ensure stable streaming even when the data source stops streaming.
+In this case, the adapter will continue to stream a static image until the source resumes sending data.

 The adapter parameters are set with environment variables:

 - `RTSP_URI` - URI of the RTSP server, this parameter is required;